tom-seddon/b2/doc/Debug-version.md

 current state of the system, trying to take paging overrides into account, and are for advisory purposes only.

+It will also attempt to guess whether a branch will be taken or not taken - taken branches have a `(taken)` indicator next to them.
+Again, this is purely based on the current state of the system, so exercise caution if the instruction in question is not the one about to be executed.

 Two step buttons allow instruction-resolution steeping: `Step In` will run one instruction for the given CPU and then stop, and `Step Over` will run until the given CPU reaches the next instruction visible.